DEER AND ELK HUNTING

 – Photo by ODFW –

 Black-tailed deer populations remain below historic levels.
 There are still deer available but hunters need to hunt hard and smart in order to have consistent success.
-The bright spot is that surveys last fall indicate that post season buck ratios remain strong with an overall ratio of 25 bucks per 100 does in the District.
+The bright spot is that surveys last fall indicate that post season buck ratios remain strong with an overall ratio of 31 bucks per 100 does in the District with three and four point bucks accounting for 46% of the bucks observed.
 This means there is the potential for hunters to take some mature bucks again this year.

 South Santiam Unit